For Educators

 Special Events for Educators and Students

 CREECA regularly organizes and participates in events for educators and students from Wisconsin schools and institutions of higher education.
-This includes teacher training workshops, conferences, and other internationally-focused programs.
-Recent educator workshop topics include Cyber-Capabilities and Accelerating Global Change and Empowering Educators to Teach on Genocide.
+This includes teacher training workshops, conferences, and other internationally focused programs.
+Recent educator workshop topics include Climate Optimism: Finding Creative Solutions and Making Positive Impacts; Stories of Separation and Belonging: Exploring Migration, Partition and Displacement; Empire and Identity in France and Russia; and virtual book clubs focused on titles related to Genocide Awareness Month and the War in Ukraine.
+To join CREECA’s mailing list for educators, email lomaszflesch@wisc.edu.

 Invite CREECA to Your School!

 Organizing an “International Day” or teaching a unit on Russia, Eastern/Central Europe, or Central Asia?
-CREECA is happy to accommodate requests for speakers on our region to make classroom visits or participate in school events.
-Contact jtishler@wisc.edu for more information.
+CREECA is happy to arrange for speakers with expertise on our region to visit classrooms or take part in school programs and events.
+Contact lomaszflesch@wisc.edu for more information.

 Teaching on Russia’s War in Ukraine